-- A. Documentation of hospice medical director certification of hospice appropriateness for the initial 90 day certification period. - 1.
-The written certification must identify the terminal illness diagnosis that prompted the member to seek hospice care, includes a statement that the member's life expectancy is six months or less if the terminal diagnosis runs its normal course; details specific clinical findings supporting a life expectancy of 6 months or less; and
+A. Documentation of hospice medical director certification of hospice appropriateness for the initial 90 day certification period.

+- 1. The written certification must identify the terminal illness diagnosis that prompted the member/enrollee to seek hospice care, includes a statement that the member's/enrollee's life expectancy is six months or less if the terminal diagnosis runs its normal course; details specific clinical findings supporting a life expectancy of 6 months or less; and - 2.
+The documentation also includes a hospice election statement signed by the member/enrollee or the member's/enrollee's healthcare proxy stating they understand the nature of hospice care; and